bitcoin/bitcoin/doc/multisig-tutorial.md

 # 1. Multisig Tutorial

-Currently, it is possible to create a multisig wallet using Bitcoin Core only.
+Currently, it is possible to create a multisig wallet using Syscoin Core only.

-Although there is already a brief explanation about the multisig in the [Descriptors documentation](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md#multisig), this tutorial proposes to use the signet (instead of regtest), bringing the reader closer to a real environment and explaining some functions in more detail.
+Although there is already a brief explanation about the multisig in the [Descriptors documentation](https://github.com/syscoin/syscoin/blob/master/doc/descriptors.md#multisig), this tutorial proposes to use the signet (instead of regtest), bringing the reader closer to a real environment and explaining some functions in more detail.

 This tutorial uses [jq](https://github.com/stedolan/jq) JSON processor to process the results from RPC and stores the relevant values in bash variables.
 This makes the tutorial reproducible and easier to follow step by step.

-Before starting this tutorial, start the bitcoin node on the signet network.
+Before starting this tutorial, start the syscoin node on the signet network.

 ```bash
 ./src/syscoind -signet -daemon
 ```

-This tutorial also uses the default WPKH derivation path to get the xpubs and does not conform to [BIP 45](https://github.com/bitcoin/bips/blob/master/bip-0045.mediawiki) or [BIP 87](https://github.com/bitcoin/bips/blob/master/bip-0087.mediawiki).
+This tutorial also uses the default WPKH derivation path to get the xpubs and does not conform to [BIP 45](https://github.com/syscoin/bips/blob/master/bip-0045.mediawiki) or [BIP 87](https://github.com/syscoin/bips/blob/master/bip-0087.mediawiki).

-At the time of writing, there is no way to extract a specific path from wallets in Bitcoin Core.
+At the time of writing, there is no way to extract a specific path from wallets in Syscoin Core.
 For this, an external signer/xpub can be used.

-[PR #22341](https://github.com/bitcoin/bitcoin/pull/22341), which is still under development, introduces a new wallet RPC `getxpub`.
+[PR #22341](https://github.com/syscoin/syscoin/pull/22341), which is still under development, introduces a new wallet RPC `getxpub`.
 It takes a BIP32 path as an argument and returns the xpub, along with the master key fingerprint.

 ## 1.1 Basic Multisig Workflow